 The Financial Plan will continue to be updated to reflect the latest position and assumptions going forward taking into account the increase in uncertainty and risk.
-This Council will continue to make strong representations for further financial support packages following the outbreak of Covid-19 as well as fair and transparent funding arrangements for local government, which also take into account the particular pressures to this authority which is not only a rural authority but also has specific issues around the funding arrangements to address the flood and drainage responsibilities met through the internal drainage boards.
+This Council will continue to make strong representations for further financial support packages to take into account the particular pressures to this authority which is not only a rural authority but also has specific issues around the funding arrangements to address the flood and drainage responsibilities met through the internal drainage boards.